-The recent implementation of the CARES Act has allowed institutions to establish COVID-19 emergency programs in order to provide emergency financial aid grants to students currently enrolled for Spring, Summer or Fall 2020 semesters with extraordinary one-time education-related costs that have arisen as a result of disruption of campus operations due to the COVID-19 pandemic.
+The CARES Act allowed institutions to establish COVID-19 emergency programs in order to provide emergency financial aid grants to students enrolled for Spring, Summer or Fall 2020 semesters with extraordinary one-time education-related costs that have arisen as a result of disruption of campus operations due to the COVID-19 pandemic.

 Phase 1: May 20, 2020 - Each eligible student received $30.00 per enrolled Spring semester credit hour as of May 12, 2020.
 This payment was applied and refunded directly to the student.

 Phase 2: Applications were accepted for Spring and Summer 2020 from May 28, 2020 through August 1, 2020.
 Emergency financial aid grants could be requested for emergency support for expenses such as food, housing, course materials, technology, health care and childcare as it relates to the disruption of campus operations due to the coronavirus for the remainder of the spring semester, summer semester, and for planning for the upcoming fall semester.

 - Of our 900 incoming Freshman for Fall 2020, 858 students qualified for CARES funds.
 Each student received a $400 payment along with a communication to check their PAWS account where there is detailed information about a mobile device to support the student’s online learning.
 This payment was applied October 26, 2020 and refunded directly to the student.

 - The Office of Financial Aid and Scholarships provided applications directly to students identified as having a need related to COVID-19 to utilize remaining funds.
 Students contacted the office with their needs.